eatyourpeas/checktick/docs/api.md

 ### Dataset permissions

 The DataSet API (`/api/datasets-v2/`) manages shared dropdown option lists for surveys.
+See the [Dataset API Reference](api-datasets.md) for detailed endpoint documentation.

 - **Anonymous users**
   - List/Retrieve: only global datasets (is_global=True)